-Class will take place from 11:00 to 13:00 on Mondays in A106 in the Arts building.
+Class will take place from 11:00 to 13:00 on Mondays.
+The classroom has yet to be determined and will be shared with you before classes start.
 Class will be discussion focussed, on the assumption that students have watched and read the required content.
 This syllabus only lists required reading and viewing.
 Further optional resources are provided at the course webpage.